adlai88/emoji-generator-cursor/emoji-maker/requirements/frontend_instructions.md

 ## Create a form where users can put in prompt, and clicking on button that calls the replicate model to generate emoji
 ## Have a nice UI & animation when the emoji is blank or generating
 ## Display all the images ever generated in grid
-## When hover each emoj img, an icon button for download, and an icon button for like should shown up
+## When hovering over each emoj img, an icon button for download, and an icon button for like should show up

 # Relevant docs
 ## How to use replicate emoji generator model